SepidehHayati/MySQL-Tutorials/README.md

   - Implementing conditional logic with `CASE` statements
   - Writing Subqueries for more complex queries
   - Using Window functions for advanced data analysis
-  - The `Intermediate Level Practice` Contains intermediate-level queries to practice the topics covered.
+  - The Intermediate Level Practice contains intermediate-level queries to practice the topics covered.

 - **Advanced MySQL**: This section covers 4 advanced techniques for working with large datasets and more sophisticated MySQL concepts:
   - Using Common Table Expressions (CTEs) for temporary result sets
   - Creating and using temporary tables (Temp Tables)
   - Writing and executing Stored Procedures for modular query management
   - Working with Triggers and Events for automatic database management
-  - The `Advanced Level Practice` contains challenging queries and exercises for applying advanced MySQL concepts in real-world scenarios.
+  - The Advanced Level Practice contains challenging queries and exercises for applying advanced MySQL concepts in real-world scenarios.

 ## How to Use